Charlottesville High School

 Charlottesville High School is a public high school in the independent city of Charlottesville, Virginia, serving students from 9th to 12th grade.
-It is a part of Charlottesville City Schools.
+It is a part of Charlottesville City Public Schools.

-It is the second largest high school in the region with a student population of approximately 1,200.
+It is the second largest high school in the region, with a student population of approximately 1,360.
 The school grounds include a memorial garden, a running track, ballfields, landscaped courtyards and the Martin Luther King Jr. Performing Arts Center (or "MLK PAC").
 Across Melbourne Road lies Theodose Stadium, which doubles as the field hockey stadium during the fall, and soccer and lacrosse stadium during the Spring season.

 University Gardens, a University of Virginia family housing unit, is zoned to Charlottesville High School.

 History

 Charlottesville High School was founded by John Cunningham in 1904 and was built in 1974 because the Lane High School building had become too small to accommodate all students within the city limits.
-Lane High school saw its last graduating class in June, 1974.
-CHS opened its doors in September, 1974.
+Lane High school saw its last graduating class in June 1974.
+CHS opened its doors in September 1974.
 The new school inherited their school colors (black & orange) as well as their mascot (the Black Knight) from the former high school.
 Lane High School was never demolished and is now the Albemarle County office building.
 Charlottesville High School's sports complex was still located on the grounds of the Lane High School building until the 1980s, when it was moved to a site across the street from CHS.
 During the last 20 years of the 20th century, CHS has had some major additions including a new gym facility and a large auditorium.

 Renovations started in 2004, lasting two years, and included a fresh coat of paint, updated class rooms, larger and modern restroom facilities, updated ventilation systems, new lockers, and new, asbestos-free floor tile.

 Athletics

 CHS has many athletic programs, ranging from football to tennis, track and field to field hockey.
-Recent highlights include soccer (boys') winning a state championship in 2004.
+The boys soccer team won a state championship in 2004 against Jefferson Forest High School.
 The Charlottesville High School boys soccer team also won the state championships in 2019.
+CHS Debate Public Forum won the Virginia State Championship in 2022 as well as 2023.
+CHS also led the golf world of Virginia when CHS Golf won the 2023 VHSL Golf State Championship.